Jason2866/ESP_Flasher/README.md

 Connect your ESP device via USB and select the correct serial port from the dropdown menu.

 #### 2. Connect to Device
 Click the "Connect" button to establish a connection with your ESP device.
-The flasher will detect the chip type automatically.

 #### 3. Select Firmware
-Click "Select Firmware" to choose your Tasmota (factory) firmware file (.bin).
-The flasher automatically detects the chip type and configures all necessary parameters.
+Click "Select Firmware" to choose the matching Tasmota (factory) firmware file (.bin) to the connected espressif MCU.

 #### 4. Start Flashing
 Click "Flash ESP" to begin the flashing process.
 The progress bar shows the current status.